konveyor/konveyor.github.io/content/Crane/Tutorials/StatelessAppMirror.md

 date: 2022-04-14T15:18:35-06:00
 draft: false
 ---
-## Stateless application mirror
-This tutorial demonstrates how to mirror a simple stateless PHP Guestbook application using Crane.
+This tutorial demonstrates how to mirror a simple, stateless [PHP Guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) using Crane.

-### Roadmap
+**Roadmap**
-- Deploy Guestbook application in “source” cluster.
+- Deploy the Guestbook application in the source cluster.
-- Extract resources from “source” cluster using Crane Export.
+- Extract resources from the source cluster using Crane Export.
-- Generate transformations to prepare manifests for “destination” cluster using Crane Transform.
+- Generate transformations to prepare manifests for the destination cluster using Crane Transform.
-- Apply transformations using Crane Apply.
+- Apply the transformations using Crane Apply.
-- Apply application manifests into “destination” cluster.
+- Apply application manifests into the destination cluster.

-### Before You Begin
+### Prerequisites

-You will need a “source” and “destination” Kubernetes cluster.
-You can create an environment in minikube with:
+Create a source and destination Kubernetes cluster environment in minikube or Kind:

+**minikube**
 ```
 wget "https://raw.githubusercontent.com/konveyor/crane/main/hack/minikube-clusters-start.sh"
-chmod +x minikube-clusters-start.sh
+chmod +x minikube-clusters-start.sh./minikube-clusters-start.sh
-./minikube-clusters-start.sh
 ```
-or kind with:
+**Kind**
 ```
 wget "https://raw.githubusercontent.com/konveyor/crane-runner/main/hack/kind-up.sh"
-chmod +x kind-up.sh
+chmod +x kind-up.sh./kind-up.sh
-./kind-up.sh
 ```
-You will also need to install crane.
-See the [Installation Guide](https://crane-docs.konveyor.io/content/getting-started/installation/).
+Install Crane using the [Installation Guide](https://crane-docs.konveyor.io/content/getting-started/installation/).

-**NOTE:** Before proceeding, it may be helpful to read through [Kubernetes' documentation on accessing multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
-The remainder of this document references a src and dest context that refer to clusters you would have instantiated using our minikube startup scripts.
-If you bring your own environment, or use kind (kind-src and kind-dest), you will need modify the commands below to reference the correct cluster context.
+**Important:** Read through [Kubernetes' documentation on accessing multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
+This document references **src** and **dest** contexts that refer to the clusters created using the minikube startup scripts above.

+If you are working in your own environment, or use kind (`kind-src` and `kind-dest`), you will need to modify the commands below to reference the correct cluster context.

-### Deploy Guestbook Application in “source” Cluster
+### 1. Deploy the Guestbook application in the source cluster

-You will be deploying [Kubernetes' stateless guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) modified here to be consumable via [Kustomize](https://kustomize.io/).
-The guestbook application consisists of:
+Deploy the [Kubernetes' stateless guestbook application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) and modify it to be consumable with [Kustomize](https://kustomize.io/) (Kubernetes native and template-free tool to manage application configuration).
+The guestbook application consists of:

 - redis leader deployment and service
 - redis follower deployment and service